OpenIIoT/OpenIIoT.Core/CONTRIBUTING.md

 * SA1200: UsingDirectivesMustBePlacedWithinNamespace (conflicts with the management (adds, sorting) functionality of Visual Studio)
 * SA1101: PrefixLocalCallsWithThis (ridiculous rule in most cases, feel free to use the prefix to disambiguate where appropriate)
 * SA1126: PrefixCallsCorrectly (deprecated and impossible to satisfy in some cases)

+## File Header

+All files must contain the standard file header at the top of the file.
+The file header must:

+* Match the general style of the ```Program.cs``` file header.
+* Contain the name of the class/interface, generated with the BigFont tool using Graffiti font and size large for uppercase characters and medium for lower.
+* Contain a brief summary of the class or interface.
+This must match the first paragraph of the summary tag for the xml documentation for the class or interface.
+* Contain the GNU AGPL v3 license introduction.

 ## XML Documentation